stock2shop/connector/readme.md

+1. Overview
+2. Data Flow
+3. Getting started setup.
+4.  running the tests (talk about test framework)
+5. Create channel connector (concepts related to the actual connector)
+6. submission guidelines and stuff below that

 # Stock2Shop - PHP Connectors

 The purpose of this repository is to allow you, the 3rd party developer, to create connector code